SFatimah56/Botanist-AI/README.md

 ## 🎨 **Styling**
 - Smooth transitions and hover effects for buttons.
 - Clean, modern design with readable fonts and soft colors.

+## The Team
+- Fatimah Sweilem
+- Sahar Karimi
+- Abia Khan
 ## ⚙️ **Technology Stack**
 - **HTML, CSS, and JavaScript** for the front-end.
 - **CSS animations** for background effects and smooth transitions.